I’ll piss her pinafore, I swear I will.

 “Let it be a secret for now,” Dee teases.
 “All will be revealed in good order.”

 Heinzie’s right eyelid twitches.
 The earlier eyebrow elevate had seemed to signal disapproval.
-This jerky lid scrunch is something else.
+This lid scrunch is something else.
 Such fidgets are more a nervous tic than a rebuke.

 “Heinz!
 Don’t sit a bump on a log.
 Get down the blanket.
-A brief recline in a sweep of meadow is an excellent idea.
+A brief recline in a lovely sweep of meadow is an excellent idea.
 The Doctor and his animal may recreate as they wish, though I would prefer the cat leashed.
 A pause must not turn into an hour’s chase after a fugitive.”

 “The cat heeds my every word,” insists Dee.
 “Let me demonstrate.”
 He coaxes, “Sly, the child is very taken with you.
 I call him Sly, my dear, because he is sharp, he sizes people up immediately.
-He does not care for Heinz, I can tell you that.
+He does not care for Heinz, I can tell you.
 He likes you extremely.
 Sly, give Fräulein Drusilla a sweet kiss.”

 Sly nuzzles her neck, making a hearty smacking sound.